Linford Manor Park

 A visit to the Manor Park at Great Linford gives a flavour of the 18th Century fashion for shaping the landscape.
 Its style and elegance have survived to this day, but the park is also full of attractions for modern-day visitors.

-We have submitted a bid to the Heritage Lottery Fund for a grant to fund conservation and enhancement work at Linford Manor Park, you can find out more about this project here.
+In July 2016 we secured a grant from the Heritage Lottery Fund to carry out development work for our project to Revive, Reveal and Restore Great Linford Manor Park, you can find out more about this project here.

 What to see and do

 In the centre of the Park lies Linford Manor (privately owned).
 Lord Mayor of London Sir William Pritchard chose Great Linford as his country seat and was responsible for building the central block of the present Manor House in 1678.
 The estate passed to his relatives, the Uthwatts, who extended the house to its present size, employing a number of tricks to make it look more impressive.
 For instance, the wing nearest to the village was originally a single storey ballroom, but false windows were put in to create an 'upstairs' and preserve the building's symmetry.
 The two pavilions which face the Manor from the courtyard were designed to look like houses but were actually simple stables.
 They are now used as art studios and meeting rooms by the Milton Keynes Arts Centre.

 In front of the Manor the track was lined with trees leading to four descending water gardens fed by springs from a well that still flows today.
 Two of the ponds can still be seen and are a lovely setting for a picnic.
 A third was destroyed when the Grand Junction Canal (now the Grand Union) was cut through the estate, while the fourth, with its brick-built cascade, currently lies derelict and hidden in the trees between the Canal and Railway Walk.